bjpop/gurita/docs/_sources/describe.rst.txt

     hatch describe <arguments>

 This produces a summary table of features in the input data.
-By default all features in the input data are sumarised, although this can be changed by :doc:`transforming the data first <info_trans/>`.

 .. code-block:: bash

-   hatch info titanic.csv
+   hatch describe < titanic.csv

 The output for the file ``titanic.csv`` is as follows: